astronomer/docs/astro/configure-deployment-resources.md

 - Transfer a Deployment to another Workspace in your Organization.
 - Delete a Deployment.

+For advanced Deployment resource configurations, see [Manage Deployment executors](manage-astro-executors.md) and [Configure worker queues](configure-worker-queues.md).

 ## Choose an executor

-The executor you select determines which worker resources run your scheduled tasks.
+The executor type you select determines which worker resources run your scheduled tasks.
 A single executor is assigned to each Deployment and you can update the executor assignment at any time.
-The executor type you select determines what scheduler resource settings can be adjusted and which worker resources run your scheduled tasks.

 ### Celery executor

 The Celery executor works with a pool of workers and communicates with them to delegate tasks and it's a good option for most uses cases.
 Astronomer uses worker autoscaling logic to determine how many workers run on each worker queue on your Deployment at a given time.
-See [Worker autoscaling logic](#worker-autoscaling-logic).
+See [Worker autoscaling logic](manage-astro-executors.md#worker-autoscaling-logic).

 #### Benefits

-- Worker queues with higher demand are automatically allocated additional workers.
+- Worker queues let you assign tasks to different worker types.
+See [Configure worker queues](configure-worker-queues.md)
 - Allows additional workers to be added to cope with higher demand (horizontal scaling).
 - Provides a grace period for worker termination.
 - Running tasks are not terminated.